gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-2d-matrices.md

 > The previously rotated space with its center at tx, ty has been scaled 2 in x, 1.5 in y

 In the shader we then do `gl_Position = matrix * position;`.
 The `position` values are effectively in this final space.

+Use which ever way you feel is easier to understand.

 I hope these posts have helped demystify matrix math.
 If you want to stick with 2D I'd suggest checking out [recreating canvas 2d's